-Thematic Monitoring Review of the Conference of the Parties to CETS No.198 on Article 11 ("Previous Decisions")1
+Thematic Monitoring Review of the Conference of the Parties to CETS No.198 on Article 11 ("Previous Decisions")

-1 Examined and adopted by the Conference of the Parties to CETS 198 at their 10th meeting, Strasbourg, 30-31 October 2018.
+&lt;sup>1 Examined and adopted by the Conference of the Parties to CETS 198 at their 10th meeting, Strasbourg, 30-31 October 2018.
+Amended following the ratification of the Convention by Monaco in 2020 and the selected follow up procedure in respect of Bulgaria.

-Table of Contents
+Contents